 This is what you need to know

 Do you want to go backpacking in South America?
-Or do you prefer to travel in Central America?
-You have probably a lot of questions during your preparation about safety, transportation, costs, visas and destinations.
-In this article you will find all information about backpacking in Latin America and I provide you with useful travel tips.
+Or do you prefer to travel to Central America?
+You have probably a lot of questions during your preparation about safety, transportation, costs, visas, and destinations.
+In this article, you will find all information about backpacking in Latin America and I provide you with useful travel tips.
 I am a Latin American travel expert, and love to help people to travel to Latin America, a continent that stole my heart forever.
-The need of adventure has always been inside me.
-I have had amazing journeys full of culture, nature and adventure.
-Backpacking through South – and Central America is generally very safe, cheap and above all, amazing.
+The need for adventure has always been inside me.
+I have had amazing journeys full of culture, nature, and adventure.
+Backpacking through South – and Central America is generally very safe, cheap, and above all, amazing.
 There are plenty of things to discover.
 With tons of unique experiences and hidden gems.

 Safety in Latin America